rashidwassan/today-i-learned/human-computer-interaction/hci.md

 - Giving instructions: Users instruct the systems what they want to do, very common conceptual model.
 Supports quick and efficient interaction.
 - Conversing: Having a convesion with another human, voice recognition to natural language commands.
 Search engines.
 - Manipulating and navigating: Dragging, clicking, opening, closing, and zooming options on virtual objects.
-- Exploring & browsing
+- Exploring & browsing: Similar to how people browse information with existing media.

 ### Core principals of Data Manipulation
 1) Continous representation of objects and actions of interest/
 2) Physical actions instead of complex commands.
 3) Rapid reversible actions.

-### Why DM interfaces are so enjoyable?
+### Why Direct Manipulation interfaces are so enjoyable?
 - Quick adoption
 - Rapid working
 - Operational concept retention